30 BEAUTIFUL Banff Lakes You Have To Visit

 Along the hike, you get views of the scree slopes from the Tower of Babel.
 The hike passes through the old-growth forest before arriving at an alpine field and wetlands with the Consolation Lakes at its end.

-You get tremendous views of the backside of the Ten Peaks Mount Babbel and Mount Fay, topped by glaciers from the lakes.
-The lake may not be the same brilliant color as Moraine, but it does have some light teal color that is brilliant in its own right.
+You get tremendous views of the backside of the Ten Peaks, Mount Babbel, and Mount Fay, topped by glaciers from the lakes.
+The lakes may not be the same brilliant color as Moraine, but they do have some light teal color that is brilliant in its own right.

 Helen Lake